ansin218/hugo-blog/content/travelogue/visa/bosnia-and-herzegovina-with-schengen-visa.md

 Head over to this link for the latest information under Article 17: http://www.mvp.gov.ba/konzularne_informacije/sta_konzul_moze_uciniti_za_vas/DECISION%20ON%20VISAS%20%20-%2018.12.2014.pdf

-*This page was last updated on: October 17, 2019*
+*This page was last updated on: November 18, 2019*